gregorio-project/hyphen-la/patterns/README.md

   Latin (used by recent Solesmes books)
 - `hyph.la.classical.txt` contains the patterns for classical Latin considering etymology
+- `hyph.la.classical.ec.txt` contains the patterns for classical Latin considering etymology, using a reduced character set adapted for EC/T1 font encoding
 - `hyph.la.modern.txt` contains the patterns for medieval and modern Latin considering the Italian pronunciation and Italian typographic rules